 That's not to say that all academy awards are contrived or unjust.
 A great deal of talented individuals and quality productions are appropriately honoured.
 Life time achievements are often honestly given.
 But the proceedings are still hindered by a very US-centric outlook and a predilection to focus on box office returns rather than broader creativity.
 Documentaries, short films, animation, as well as genres such as horror and science fiction do not get treated the same as human dramas, biopic, or historical movies.
 It seems at times that there is almost a formula to achieving an academy award.
 Perhaps there is truth in Kirk Lazarus' statement about "Never go full retard".

-It will be interesting to see how well this years live award ceremony will be received.
-I have a horrible suspicion that even the talented Seth McFarlane may well be hamstrung by the cringe making format, with is staged jokes, contrived banter and fake good humour.
-Furthermore how much influence does this annual event have on an increasingly independently minded public.
-It would seem that the traditional critic is now taking a back seat to social media and word of mouth.
-People seem more comfortable taking advise and recommendations from friends rather than established bodies.
-If the Oscars fail to have the impact that people such as Harvey Weinstein expect, then there may well be a lot of disappointed venture capitalists, bankers and suits.
+It will be interesting to see how well this year’s live award ceremony will be received.
+I have a horrible suspicion that the return of Chris Rock as host is merely a political gesture to try and negate the #OscarsSoWhite lobby that has manifested for a second year.
+Furthermore exactly how much influence does this annual event have on an increasingly independently minded public?
+It would seem that the traditional critic now has to seriously compete with social media and word of mouth.
+People seem more comfortable taking advice and recommendations from friends rather than established bodies.
+If the Oscars fail to have the impact that people such as Harvey Weinstein expect, then there may well be a lot of disappointed executives and investors.